 Sustainable blue economy and the sustainable use of marine resources such as aquaculture and blue biotechnology;

-Bioeconomy, bio-based systems, circular economy and natural capital
+Food systems, bio-based systems, and wider bioeconomy; circular economy, nature-based solutions and natural capital

+Climate technologies, services and adaptation.

-Thematic areas shall be selected based on policy priorities and assessments referred to under section 2.3.2 of these investment guidelines.
+Thematic areas shall be selected based on policy priorities and assessments referred to under section 2.3.2.1 of these investment guidelines.